trumpfheller/trumpfheller.github.io/c_while.md

 In the body, we first print a message indicating that the current attempt number and then we increase the value of x by 1.

 The process continues until the result of the comparison isn't true anymore, which happens when x is bigger than n.
-In our current example, this would be when the value of x is 6.
+In this example, when the value of x is 6.

 #### Example - to call a separate function that evaluates the condition.